Bg

 How much sleep do 5 year olds need: Kindergartener sleep needs

-Sending your child to kindergarten can stir up all kinds of emotions.
-Joy, excitement, and maybe some anxiety too.
+Sending your child to kindergarten can stir up all kinds of emotions — joy, excitement, and maybe some anxiety too.
 While we can’t help your kiddo memorize those sight words or teach them to tie their shoes, we can help you ensure they get enough sleep to set them up for success — emotionally, socially, and academically.

 IN THIS ARTICLE:

 The American Academy of Pediatrics (AAP) recommends 10 - 13 hours of sleep in a 24-hour period for 3 - 5 year olds [].
 However, there’s no shortage of opinions on the matter.
 While it can be tempting to focus on a particular number of hours, we encourage you to consider other factors when determining whether your child is getting enough sleep [].
+Here are some ways you can gauge:

 • Falling asleep spontaneously (i.e. during short car trips, or at mealtimes) or having excessive daytime sleepiness